KAWASAKI ZZR1400 (2012 - 2020) Review

 ABS comes as standard, as do the petal racing discs.
 But more importantly there’s an all new three-way traction control system which combines the best qualities of the ZX-10 and GTR1400 system.
 Modes can be changed on the move with the throttle in the closed position.

 Rear suspension has pre-load adjustment and the forks are fully adjustable.
-There’s also a huge list of aftermarket quality parts which include a top case and race Akrapovic exhausts.
+There’s also a huge list of aftermarket quality part.
+Paniers are a no-brainer for many ZZR 1400 owners.

 |Engine type||16v (84x65) inline-four, 6 gears|